Caitlin1306/nch-final-project/README.md

 ##### Why did I use BigQuery to get my data?

 I was looking for an up-to-date dataset that would allow my project to be accurate.
 In the last 12 weeks I have learnt that BigQuery is regularly updated, so my code and chart will update automatically when I run the code.
-BigQuery isn't just accurate, but it is also perfect for running complex analytical queries on large sets of data such as the covid 19 data set I have chosen.
-If I had used Kaggle instead, I would of had to do all my coding on deepnote which struggles to handle large datasets.
-Therefore it was clear to me from the start that I should use BigQuery for the majority of my project.
+[BigQuery](https://console.cloud.google.com/bigquery) isn't just fast but also highly suitable for running complex analytical queries on large data sets, such as the Covid-19 data set I have chosen.
+If I had used Kaggle instead, I would of had to do all my coding on [Deepnote](https://deepnote.com/) which struggles to handle large datasets.
+Therefore, it was clear to me from the start that I should use [BigQuery](https://console.cloud.google.com/bigquery)  for the majority of my project.

 ## Tech Stack